tnylea/tnylea/README.md

-### Hi there 👋, my name is Tony Lea.
+### Hi there 👋, my name is Tony.
 I live in Bonita Springs, CA with my family.
 I love writing code, learning new things, and hitting up the gym 💪.
 I also like to write, watch movies, and spend time with my Fam.

 I currently work at [Laravel](https://laravel.com) and I'm also building [DevDojo](https://devdojo.com) on the side.